A Detector-oblivious Multi-arm Network for Keypoint Matching: Experiments for the detector-oblivious approach

-{\textbf{Datasets:}} In the indoor scenario, we use the ScanNet~\cite{Dai2017ScanNetR3} dataset and the SUN3D dataset~\cite{Xiao2013SUN3DAD}.
-The ScanNet dataset is a large-scale indoor dataset composed of monocular sequences with ground truth poses and depth images.
-We select $1500$ image pairs from the well-defined test sequences for evaluation.
-The SUN3D dataset comprises a series of indoor videos captured with a Kinect, with 3D reconstructions, and we use the $14872$ image pairs from the well-defined test sequences for evaluation.

-{\textbf{Conditions:}} In testing, images are resized so that their longest dimension is equal to $640$ pixels.
-We detect $1024$ keypoints for both R2D2 and SuperPoint.
+\parsection{Datasets} For the indoor scenario, we used the ScanNet~\cite{SCAN2017} and the SUN3D~\cite{SUN2013} datasets.
+ScanNet is a large-scale indoor dataset composed of monocular sequences with ground truth poses and depth images.
+We selected $1500$ image pairs from these well-defined test sequences for evaluation, which is \xuelun{similar to} the test data used in SuperGlue.
+The SUN3D dataset comprises a series of indoor videos captured using a Kinect, with 3D reconstructions; we used $14872$ image pairs from the well-defined test sequences for evaluation.
+For testing, images were resized such that their longest dimensions are equal to $640$ pixels.
+We detected $1024$ keypoints for both R2D2 and SP.